the-data-center/Who-Lives/WhoLivesMarkdown.md

-While in Orleans, poverty rates for Black children are 10 times higher than for White children, in Jefferson Parish Black children experience poverty about 5 times higher rates than White children.
-In Metro New Orleans, 31 percent of Hispanic children live in poverty – higher than their national peers of whom 22 percent live in poverty.
+While in Orleans, poverty rates for Black children are 10 times higher than for White children, in Jefferson Parish Black children experience poverty about five times higher rates than White children.
+In Metro New Orleans, 31 percent of Hispanic children live in poverty — higher than their national peers of whom 22 percent live in poverty.

 <img src="https://s3.amazonaws.com/files.datacenterresearch/who-lives/2024/09/childpovrace-1.png" style="display: block; margin: auto;" />

 <div class="source" style="clear: left; padding-left: 30px;" markdown="1">

-**Notes**: Due to high margins of error, the comparison between any race and Asian is not statistically significant in Orleans Parish.
+**Notes**: Due to high margins of error, data for Asians is not included in this chart.
 ∗ = In Orleans Parish, the difference between Black and Hispanic is not statistically significant.
-∗ = In Jefferson Parish, the difference between Black and Asian, Black and Hispanic, and Hispanic and Asian is not statistically significant.
+∗ = In Jefferson Parish, the difference between Black and Hispanic is not statistically significant.
-∗ = In the New Orleans Metro Area, the difference between Black and Hispanic, Black and Asian, and Hispanic and Asian is not statistically significant.
+∗ = In the New Orleans Metro Area, the difference between Black and Hispanic is not statistically significant.
-∗ = In United States, the difference between White and Asian is not statistically significant.
 **Source**: The Data Center analysis of U.S. Census Bureau data from Census 2000 SF3 and American Community Survey 2023.</p>
 </div>